 2.5 GPA or above on a 4.0 scale

-All required courses must be completed with a C grade (C- grades and lower do not transfer) or better at a regionally accredited institution of higher learning: 3 credits English Composition, 3 credits College Algebra, Statistics(or higher), combination of 30 semester hours of Biology and Chemistry (including 16 hours of Chemistry).
+All required courses must be completed with a C grade (C- grades and lower do not transfer) or better at a regionally accredited institution of higher learning: 3 credits English Composition, 3 credits College Algebra, Statistics(or higher), a combination of 30 semester hours of Biology and Chemistry (including 16 hours of Chemistry). *Please be prepared to provide unofficial transcripts to determine program admissibility.

 A written personal statement